 1. Your CBD Method

 We know that sublingual application (dropped underneath the tongue) is one of the most effective methods of taking CBD.
 You can do this with an oil, like the citrus-flavoured CBD Oil Drops.
 In doing so, a high percentage of the compound is absorbed directly into your bloodstream, which not only allows it to act faster, but means it works its way through your system quicker than edibles, too.
-Put simply, sublingual application equals speedier effects than many other methods and, usually, speedier metabolising too.
+Put simply, sublingual application equals speedier absorbsion than many other methods and, usually, speedier metabolising too.

-Meanwhile, taking CBD orally – via gummies, food, drink, or with our CBD Capsules – means the compound has to go through your digestive system before a percentage of it can reach the bloodstream.
+Meanwhile, taking CBD orally – via CBD gummies, food, drink, or with our CBD Capsules – means the compound has to go through your digestive system before a percentage of it can reach the bloodstream.
 Because of this extra process, CBD edibles may stay in your system for longer before your body gradually breaks the compound down.

 CBD topicals, on the other hand, won’t make it into your bloodstream at all.
-They don’t go through your skin but, instead, may react with local cannabinoid receptors near the surface.
-You can try for yourself with a lotion, like the CBD Skin Cream, or a soothing salve, such as the CBD Muscle Balm.
+They don’t go through your skin but, instead, interact topically with the area applied.
+You can try for yourself with a soothing salve, like the CBD Muscle Balm.
 Spend at least 10-15 minutes massaging deep into skin, to ensure the CBD penetrates into the areas you need it most.

 2. What You’ve Eaten

 As with many supplements, taking CBD on an empty stomach means it’s absorbed by your body quicker, which speeds up the metabolisation and elimination process.
 However, popping a capsule when you’re full will slow down digestion, which causes the CBD to stay in your body for longer.